dombg1337/webScan/README.md

 4. Run nikto scan on domain, or else on ip:port.
 5. Optionally runs nmap vuln scripts (--scripts="vuln") as an additional scan.

+Output is stored in all possible formats (nikto in txt,xml).

 ## Help
 ![image](https://user-images.githubusercontent.com/7427205/137287716-f8af3411-0f59-4cc0-a59d-5c2de77a70c9.png)